asimsaleem1/staykaru-backend/STUDENT_MODULE_FRONTEND_SPECIFICATION.md

 ## Conclusion

 This comprehensive specification document outlines all the required screens, components, and functionality for the StayKaru Student Module frontend.
+With enhanced focus on real-time data fetching, robust error handling, and offline support, the Student Module is designed to provide a seamless and resilient user experience across all features.

+Key highlights of this specification include:

+1. **Real-time Data Architecture** - Utilizing WebSocket connections for immediate updates to critical information like order tracking, accommodation availability, and notifications without requiring page refreshes.

+2. **Comprehensive Error Management** - Implementing a multi-layered approach to error handling with specific strategies for network errors, API responses, form validation, and business logic failures.

+3. **Offline Capabilities** - Ensuring core functionality remains accessible during connectivity issues with intelligent data caching, request queueing, and background synchronization when connection is restored.

+4. **User-Focused Feedback** - Providing clear, contextual error messages and loading states to keep users informed throughout their journey and minimize frustration.

+5. **Performance Optimization** - Employing strategies like lazy loading, code splitting, and progressive data loading to maintain fast response times even on slower connections.

 Development teams should follow this document closely to ensure consistent implementation of all requirements while maintaining flexibility for design creativity and user experience enhancements.

 Regular reviews against this specification should be conducted throughout the development process to ensure alignment with project goals and user needs.
 Any deviations or enhancements should be documented and approved before implementation.

+Frontend engineers should pay particular attention to the Technical Implementation section, which provides concrete examples and best practices for implementing real-time features, error handling, and state management.